 To keep the Thread going I'm willing to update it with a few of my thoughts regarding the latest Beta 8 Leak from Sonic 4 Episode II!

-So, what I am going to do here is try to, trough what footage we have at our disposal, (and once again take into consideration this is a beta, how far out it is to the real thing we do not know yet!)
-I am going to point out everything from Level Design wise from a few couple of Zones from a viewer perspective (Being the videos I linked my only reference) to point out what they've successfully achieved and what needs work.
+So, what I'm going to do here is try to, trough what footage we have at our disposal, (and once again take into consideration this is a beta, how far out it is to the real thing we do not know yet!)
+I'm going to point out everything from a Level Design prespective a few couple of Zones from a viewer perspective (Being the videos I linked my only reference) to point out what they've successfully achieved and what needs work.

 If you would like to see the list of all videos they can be found here:

 As seen by the video - the level itself starts off Fresh!
 With Gorgeous Graphics and Scenario, I truly enjoy seeing these new features, I also support the idea of mixing zones to give it a new nostalgic feeling, yet interesting and different, so long as they give them level gimmicks to further identify themselves!

 I also accept going back to old levels, so long as there is a reason for us to go there and while we're at it, where does action take place?
 This is something that has been completely overlooked by Sonic 4.